BWibo/3dcitydb-mkdocs/docs/citydb-tool/docker.md

 #### Export CityGML v3.0 data

 Now, with our data inside the 3DCityDB, let's use the CityDB tool to create a CityGML 3.0 export of the entire dataset.
 As CityGML 3.0 is the default export option, there are no additional options required for the export command.
 Same as for the [import](#import-data) step above, we mount our current working directory for data exchange with the container.
-Additionally, we add the `-o` option to specify an output file name `Railway_Scene_LoD3_CityGML_v3.gml` ([line 10](#__codelineno-26-10)) and set the container to run as the current user and group to make sure we have sufficient permissions for writing the output file ([line 2](#__codelineno-26-2), see [here](#user-management-and-file-permissions) for more).
+Additionally, we add the `-o` option to specify an output file name `Railway_Scene_LoD3_CityGML_v3.gml` (line 10) and set the container to run as the current user and group to make sure we have sufficient permissions for writing the output file (line 2, see [here](#user-management-and-file-permissions) for more on permissions).

 ``` bash linenums="1"
 docker run -i -t --rm --name citydb-tool \